cuthbertLab/music21j/README.md

 -------------------------
 You'll need to be part of the npm dev team.

-Two steps.
-First make sure you have run:
+Two steps

+1: Build the latest version by running:

 ```sh
 $ grunt
 ```

-the latest build must have been made.
+Then update the version number and commit with:

 ```sh
 $ grunt publish
 ```

-which will update the version number and tries to build the docs via `grunt jsdoc` (currently failing).
+(It also tries to build the
+docs via `grunt jsdoc` (currently failing).

-The template is specified in jsdoc-template/jsdoc.conf.json
+The template is specified in jsdoc-template/jsdoc.conf.json)

-For a non-backwards compatible release, edit the minor version number manually here, in main.ts, and of course in package.json.
+For a non-backwards compatible release, edit the minor version number manually in this README.md, in main.ts, and in package.json.
+Then do all the steps again from the start.  :-)

-Then run:
+Then run the copy script with:

 ```sh
 $ npm publish